 While the results will vary by station and survey, topline findings from a preliminary look at 301 stations against June 2020 data showed an average AQH Persons gain of 7%, while only 14 stations had an AQH Rating gain of 0.1.
 Over two-thirds of stations observed no change in rank position and all 27 formats that Nielsen broke out witnessed increases in AQH Persons.

-To view Nielsen’s presentation slides, login to Nielsen Answers, scroll down to Nielsen Audio Workspace, look for Client Meetings and Webinars and Headphone Adjustment will be at the top.
+To view Nielsen’s presentation slides, login to the Nielsen Portal, click on Quick Links, scroll down to Audio Workspace, click on Client Meetings and Webinars and look for the Headphone Adjustment download.

 Once October 2020 PPM data has released, the RRC will be taking an in-depth look at the changes.
 Please reach out to us at RRC@RRConline.org if you have any questions.